Keep trying until you turn “no” to “yes”

 HOFFMAN: Was that six months on, six months off particularly useful for entrepreneurship at all?
 One of the things that I’ve been mulling for years is that roughly speaking, one of the things I say is entrepreneurship can’t be taught, but it can be learned.
 But was that at all helpful as a precursor to the entrepreneurial journey?

-HOFFMAN: I think you’re maybe literally the only person I’ve ever talked to who has worked on the factory floor of M&M Mars.
+HOFFMAN: I think you’re maybe literally the only person I’ve ever talked to who has worked on the factory floor of M&M and Mars.

 HOFFMAN: John got a job at a Waco, Texas, factory for Mars / M&M.